 Although you’ll less likely to see black bears during this time of the year, there is still plenty of wildlife roaming around the area including, white-tailed deer, raccoons, turkeys, groundhogs, and more.

-What better time to rent a Smoky Mountains cabin than in February.
 Cozy up by the fireplace, snuggle, and get closer to your loved ones this winter!

 Take a fantastic view of the snow-capped mountains from a cabin situated high on the mountains or just relax and sip hot cocoa while having a magnificent view of the dark evergreens and icy streams from a cabin nestled deep within the forest.